petrvecera/nasa-api-tests/README.md

     }
 }
 ```
+#### 2. Improved documentation
+The documentation lacks the information about some parts of the API.
+It's not hard to understand how the API behaves without the documetnation.
+But without it we can't be sure how the developers can treat the undocumented parts.
+If they can use them?
+Is it guranteed that will not chnage?
+And other questions.

 ### Used tools / frameworks
 - Automated tests written in Java and TestNG
 - For manual testing [Postman](https://www.getpostman.com/) and curl used